kaaengine/kaa/docs/tutorial/part08.rst

 previous state of the scene: all monsters are where they were left, frag count is not reset and so on.
 It's because :code:`change_scene` does not destroy scene state it just runs a new scene and freezes all other scenes, as we stated earlier.

 A bug needs fixing!
-Let's refactor :code:`TitleScreenScene` a little bit:
+Let's refactor the :code:`TitleScreenScene` a little bit:

 .. code-block:: python
     :caption: scenes/title_screen.py